-By late 2020, there were 1.8 million people in prison.
+By late 2020, there were 1.8 million people in prison which can be found in a Public record search.
 This was a drop from 2.1 million in 2019 – and definitely quite a bit lower than the peak of 2.3 million people in 2008.

 Even so, The United States still has the highest prison rate in the world (around 655 prisoners per 100,000 people, in June 2020).
 However, the US doesn’t even appear in the top 10 countries for the highest crime rate.

 So what’s driving this level of incarceration?
 There are a number of different factors involved.

 470,000 People Who Can’t Pay Bail Are Locked in Local Jails

 Shockingly, a large number of people are locked up in jail simply because they can’t raise enough money to cover bail.
 The average bail amount for felonies is $10,000, which amounts to 8 months’ income for a typical person who’s jailed because they can’t pay bail.
 Fortunately, it is now easy to get in touch with a bail bonds agency like the Las Vegas company to assist arrested people in getting out of jail with the help of bail bonds.
 Working with a bail bond agent can make your life easier because an agent knows the ins and outs of the legal process.
 Legal fines for fraudulence and misplacement of personal data are heavy, which is why most bail agencies use a writing bail software to reduce the risk of human error.

 1 in 5 People are Incarcerated for a Drug Offense